-While Maimonides takes a hard line against all sexual relations outside of marriage, anchoring his position in the prohibition of kadesha, the medieval commentator on Maimonides’ Mishneh Torah, Rabbi Abraham son of David known as Raavad, refutes this approach since it conflicts with the straightforward meaning of the Biblical passage.
+While Maimonides takes a hard line against all sexual relations outside of marriage, anchoring his position in the prohibition of kadesha, the medieval commentator on Maimonides’ Mishneh Torah, Rabbi Abraham son of David known as Raavad, disagrees with this approach since it conflicts with the straightforward meaning of the Biblical passage.
 He argues that only a promiscuous woman who is available to any man is a kadesha.
-If the woman is monogamous, designating herself to one man, there is no prohibition, even without the ritual of kiddushin.
-He compares her to the relationship of concubine which was a sanctioned non-marital sexual relationship.
+If the woman is monogamous, designating herself to one man, there is no prohibition, even if they are not formally married.
+He identifies this type of relationship as that of a man with a concubine which he believes is permitted.